elastic/rally/docs/telemetry.rst

 Supported telemetry parameters:

 * ``searchable-snapshots-stats-indices`` (default: None): A string with the index/index pattern, or list of indices/index patterns that searchable snapshots stats should additionally be collected from.
+If unset, only cluster level stats will be collected.
 * ``searchable-snapshots-stats-sample-interval`` (default 1): A positive number greater than zero denoting the sampling interval in seconds.